Rooster (song): Lyrics

 The song was written by Alice in Chains guitarist/vocalist Jerry Cantrell for his father, Jerry Cantrell Sr., who served with the U.S. Army during the Vietnam War.
 "Rooster" was a childhood nickname given to Cantrell Sr. by his great-grandfather, because of his perceived "cocky" attitude and his hair, which used to stick up on top of his head like a rooster's comb.

-The "Rooster" nickname is often mistakenly attributed to a reference to men carrying the M60 machine gun ("Walking tall machine gun men"), the muzzle flash from which makes an outline or pattern reminiscent of a rooster's tail.
-It is also often mistakenly attributed to the 101st Airborne Division - in which Cantrell's father served - who wore shoulder sleeve insignia on their arms featuring a bald eagle.
-As there are no bald eagles in Vietnam, the closest thing to which the Vietnamese could draw a comparison was the chicken, thus leading to the pejorative "chicken men."

 Cantrell wrote the song while living at Chris Cornell and Susan Silver's house in Seattle at the start of 1991.
-Silver is Alice in Chains' manager and Cornell's then-wife.
+Silver is Alice in Chains' manager and was Cornell's then-wife.
 Alone, late at night, Cantrell kept thinking about his father and the psychological scars from his time in the Vietnam War that contributed to the breakdown of his family.
 Cantrell wrote the lyrics from the standpoint of his father.

 In the liner notes of 1999's Music Bank box set collection, Jerry Cantrell said of the song:

 It was the start of the healing process between my Dad and I from all that damage that Vietnam caused.
 This was all my perception of his experiences out there.
 The first time I ever heard him talk about it was when we made the video and he did a 45-minute interview with Mark Pellington and I was amazed he did it.
 He was totally cool, totally calm, accepted it all and had a good time doing it.
 It even brought him to the point of tears.
 It was beautiful.
 He said it was a weird experience, a sad experience and he hoped that nobody else had to go through it.

 In a 1992 interview with Guitar for the Practicing Musician magazine, in response to the question "Do you feel you communicated with [your father] with this song?", Cantrell said: